QMCPACK/qmcpack/docs/methods.rst

 -  ``warmupsteps``: These are the steps at the beginning of a DMC run in which the instantaneous population average energy is used to update the trial energy and updates happen at every step.
+The aim is to rapidly equilibrate the population while avoiding overly large population fluctuations.
+   Unlike VMC, these warmupsteps are included in the requested DMC step count.

 .. math::